brbarker/PythonCode/Graphing With Python/README.md

 This is a repository of different random python code.

-LearningToGraph.py - a simple program to learn how to graph a 2D dataset, include a polynomial line of best fit, and also print the coefficients of each term of the bestfit polynomial.
+LearningToGraph.py - a simple program to learn how to graph a 2D dataset, include a polynomial line of best fit, and also print the coefficients of each term of the best fit polynomial.

 LearningToSubplot.py - a program to learn how to create a figure with multiple subplots.